 - 1-D unsteady flow: Riemann invariants, characteristics expansion waves, shock waves, Rayleigh line, shock adiabat or Hugoniot weak shock and strong shock limits, acoustics contact surfaces, shock tubes, detonation, flames

-Viscous Flows and Boundary Layers
+Fluid Mechanics Viscous Flows and Boundary Layers

-Acoustics, Aerodynamics and Rotating Flows
+Fluid Mechanics Acoustics, Aerodynamics, and Rotating Flows

 Books that provide an interesting overview of acoustics include:

-- Acoustics: An Introduction to its Physical Principles and Applications by A. D. Pierce
+- Acoustics: An Introduction to Its Physical Principles and Applications by A. D. Pierce

 - Theory of Vortex Sound by M. S. Howe